mayanez/dumang-keyboard-ctrl/README.md

 ### Sync Tool

-The `dumang_sync.py` is a daemon process that can be used to sync the two keyboard halves.
+The `dumang_sync.py` is a daemon process that can be used to sync the two keyboard halves for layer functionality.

 You may want to setup this tool to run at startup.
 Depending on your distribution `systemd` is a likely solution.
 See https://github.com/arjun024/systemd-example-startup for an example.